iMcNeW/SNHU_CS499/index.md

         passCred[7] = "0d107d09f5bbe40cade3de5c71e9e9b7";

-        //Prompts the user for their username and password and allows them to quit at anytime System.out.println("Welcome, please login!");
+        // Prompts the user for their username and password and allows them to quit at anytime System.out.println("Welcome, please login!");
         System.out.println("Enter \"quit\" at anytime to exit or type \"logout\" when done.");